TheZoq2/dcs_on_linux/README.md

 ### Crash on F10

-For many DCS versoins and or wine versions, if you press F10, by default the binding to bring up the map, the game will crash ("permanently" on steam, see fixing steam permanent crashing for a fix).
+For many DCS versions and/or Wine versions, if you press F10  (the default binding to bring up the map) the game will crash ("permanently" on steam, see fixing steam permanent crashing (above) for a fix).
 Luckily, the problem is with the F10 key itself, not the map, so rebind it to something else you see fit.
-The same applies for the communication menu
+The same applies for the communication menu.

 ### Module disabled by user